infinite-industries/infinite/README.md

 + [Yevhen Lukin](https://github.com/dix-icomys)
 + [Becky Mead](https://github.com/rlmead)

-Please contact us at [info@infiniteindustries](mailto:info@infiniteindustries).
+Please contact us at [info@infinite.industries](mailto:info@infinite.industries).
 We will walk you through how to start running various components in your local dev environment.

 ## License